brotherlogic/github_overseer/proposals/repository_configuration.md

 ## Process

-Runs in the background, every X minutes.
+Runs in the background, every 5 minutes.

 1. Gets a list of all the repos
 1. Gets the .repository file, reads the text proto within